pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-fullnodes.md

 title: "Fullnodes"
 slug: "basics-fullnodes"
 ---
-An Aptos node is an entity of the Aptos ecosystem that tracks the [state](/reference/glossary#state) of the Aptos blockchain.
-Clients interact with the blockchain via Aptos nodes.
+An Pont node is an entity of the Pont ecosystem that tracks the [state](/reference/glossary#state) of the Pont blockchain.
+Clients interact with the blockchain via Pont nodes.
 There are two types of nodes:
 * [Validator nodes](basics-validator-nodes.md)
 * Fullnodes

-Each Aptos node comprises several logical components:
+Each Pont node comprises several logical components:
 * [REST service](/reference/glossary#rest-service)
 * [Mempool](basics-validator-nodes.md#mempool)
 * [Execution](basics-validator-nodes.md#execution)